-Once the individual's verification status is classified as "verified," LHC should remove and destroy copies of documentation accepted as evidence of social security numbers by no later than the next reexamination.
+Once the individual's verification status is classified as "verified," the LHC may, at its discretion, remove and destroy copies of documentation accepted as evidence of social security numbers.
+The retention of the EIV Summary Report or Income Report is adequate documentation of an individual's SSN.

-Once an individual's status is classified as "verified" in HUD's EIV system, LHC will remove and destroy copies of documentation accepted as evidence of social security numbers by no later than the next reexamination.
+Once an individual's status is classified as "verified" in HUD's EIV system, the LHC will remove and destroy copies of documentation accepted as evidence of social security numbers.